 pruned, including duplicate bindings of the same variable or

 variables that do not appear in the function.

 Rec case of the interpreter to

-create minimal closures — closures that only contain the free
+create minimal closures — closures where the environment

-you'll need to write a function that analyzes an arbitrary function to
+To do so, you'll need to write a function that analyzes an arbitrary

-extract the free variables of the function, and include only these
+to extract the free variables of the function, and include

 Part 2: Program Correctness

 This problem set is to be done individually.